Flexible Vertical Federated Learning with Heterogeneous Parties: Introduction

-In VFL, parties store different feature sets, ranging from medical images to income values.
-To accommodate such multimodal data, parties often require different local feature extractors or models~\cite{ngiam2011multimodal} and different local optimizers.
-This is in contrast to HFL settings, where each party's feature space is the same, and parties typically train the same model architecture.
+Many VFL algorithms assume parties have identical local training: each party uses the same local optimizer to update its model, typically standard SGD~\cite{liu2019communication, chen2020vafl, 9415026, castiglia2022compressed, FDML, Fu2022VFLcache, ZhangGQZWLZ22}.
+However, in practice, parties store different types of feature sets ranging from medical images to income values.
+Centralized machine learning accommodates such multimodal data by supporting different local feature extractors and optimizers for each feature set~\cite{HazarikaZP20, HanCP21MOSEI, LinG0ZHRH21, narkhede2021gas}.
+However, such heterogeneous local optimizers have not been accommodated in previous VFL works.

+Additionally, it is typically assumed that each party takes the same amount of time to update its local model.
 The complexity of a party's model and choice of local optimizer can affect its local training time.
-In addition, there can be differences in party operating rates due to differing hardware and compute capabilities, or a varying workload in each party due to colocated jobs, and these operating rates may change over time.
+There can also be differences in party operating rates due to differing compute capabilities or a varying workload in each party due to colocated jobs.
+Further, a party's operating rate may change over time.
 The slowest parties in the system, the stragglers, can become a bottleneck in the convergence of VFL algorithms~\cite{ReisizadehTMHP19,Xu2019stragglers,Reisizadeh2020stragglers}.

-Asynchronous VFL algorithms~\cite{chen2020vafl,FDML} were proposed as a means to avoid this straggler bottleneck.
-These algorithms allow parties to train at their own pace, and send updates whenever they are able to.
-However, existing asynchronous VFL algorithms do not provide methods of mitigating increasing staleness of model updates.
-Training with stale information for long periods has been shown to degrade overall model performance, overwhelming the benefits of flexibility to heterogeneous party operating speeds~\cite{CuiZGGX16, dai2018learning}.
-On the other hand, previously proposed synchronous VFL algorithms~\cite{liu2019communication} have parties synchronize their local models after a set number of local iterations, and slow parties dictate the speed of execution for the entire system.
-Further, no existing VFL work analyzes the effect of time-varying party operating speeds.
+Previous VFL works have addressed some of these issues.
+Asynchronous VFL algorithms~\cite{chen2020vafl,FDML, ZhangGDH21,Shi2022Async} were proposed as a means to avoid the straggler bottleneck.
+These algorithms allow parties to train at their own pace, and send updates whenever they are able.
+However, training with stale information for long periods has been shown to degrade overall model performance, overwhelming the benefits of flexibility to heterogeneous party operating speeds~\cite{CuiZGGX16, dai2018learning}.
+Some VFL algorithms using common optimizers other than standard SGD have been proposed~\cite{mugunthan2021MultiVFL, yang2021model, gu2021privacy, ZhangGDGBPH21, xie2022VFLADMM}, but they require that all parties apply the same local optimizer for training.
+No previous VFL works incoporate both the effect of time-varying operating speeds and heterogeneous local optimizers.